JakeKViti/gxmods/README.md

 # Dev Comments
 Just testing Opera GX Mods, what I'm doing will mainly be in the test branch.
 I'll eventually merge the branches when I'm done messing around with it.
+Will put what each mod I make does there.
 If this interests you check out https://github.com/opera-gaming/gxmods and fork there.
 Will keep Opera's explaination down below this

 # What are Opera GX Mods?